Projects

 Clonal haematopoiesis of indeterminate potential (CHIP) is part of the normal ageing process that results from the acquisition of mutations in genes commonly associated with blood cancers.
 These mutations occur in haematopoietic stem cells (HSCs), leading to the formation of genetically distinct subpopulations of blood cells which have a competitive advantage over cells without the mutations.

 The incidence of CHIP increases with age, occurring in approximately 10% of people over the age of 65.
-People with these mutations are 10-15 times more likely to develop myelodysplastic syndrome (MDS)/acute myeloid leukaemia (AML).
+People with these mutations are 10-15 times more likely to develop myelodysplastic syndrome (MDS) and acute myeloid leukaemia (AML).
 Progression to AML only occurs in a very small proportion of people with CHIP.
-Therefore our projects' focus is around the biology of cells carrying the mutations, as well as clinical and biological risk factors that contribute to which patients with CHIP are at greatest risk of MDS and AML.
+Therefore our focus is around the biology of cells carrying the mutations, as well as clinical and biological risk factors that contribute to which patients with CHIP are at greatest risk of MDS and AML.

-Zebrafish as a model organism
+Zebrafish as a Model Organism

 In the Payne Lab, we use zebrafish to model the haematopoietic disorders we study.
 Zebrafish have a similar haematopoietic system to humans, are easy to genetically manipulate and produce transparent embryos, allowing us to easily study their development.
 A pair of adult zebrafish can produce hundreds of embryos, which is ideal for high-throughput in vivo drug screening.